andrewferrier/cromer/README.md

 [![Travis CI Status](https://travis-ci.org/andrewferrier/cromer.svg?branch=master)](https://travis-ci.org/andrewferrier/cromer)

-Cromer is a utility that can be wrapped around any command, but is particularly useful for wrapping around a cron job, especially to subdue periodic failures.
+Cromer is a utility that can be wrapped around any command, and subdues periodic/occasional failures at calling that exact same command.
+It maintains 'hidden' state between invocations of the command to enable it to do this.
+It is typically and particularly useful for wrapping around a cron job, so the user isn't continually notified about commands that sometimes fail.

 Note that use is subject to the [license conditions](https://github.com/andrewferrier/cromer/blob/master/LICENSE.txt).